Our 10 Favourite Things To Do in India

 3. Outdoor activities in the mountains

 Oh the Himalayas!
 This is one of the largest mountainous ranges in the world, home to the highest peaks.
 Here you experience views like you have never imagined, so extraordinary that you feel small in comparison.
 There are so many things to do: day and multi-day hikes, paragliding, bungee jumping, zip lining, rafting, skiing and so on.
 Check out Coralie’s trip to Leh and Ladakh in the Himalayas and Joanna’s and Alejandro’s trip to the north-eastern mountains for first-hand accounts on visiting these areas.

 If you arrive in winter then check out the Western Ghats along the western coast of India from Maharashtra to Kerala.
 Here you can hike in between tea and coffee plantations, explore hidden waterfalls and enjoy the subtropical rainforests, which are older than any other monument you can find in India.
 And it is still pleasantly warm in winter.
 Check out what Daphne did on her 14-days-trip across South India.
+Alternatively, for more information about skiing in Kashmir, take a look at our blog.
 If you thought India is just ruins and urban chaos, think again!

 4. Houseboat in the Backwaters of Kerala

 The Backwaters in the centre of Kerala, in South-West-India, are a paradise of waterlily-covered lakes, small winding canals overgrown by palm and fruit trees, and surrounding little villages far away from the urban chaos.
 A labyrinth of waterways parallel to the coast of the Arabian Sea, this place offers serenity and peace for the nature loving traveller.
 There is no better way to explore this piece of a natural wonder than by renting a private houseboat for one night.
 You can cruise through the river while eating fresh fish, fruits and other delicacies cooked by your very own chef.
 Then relax in your own private lounge, which makes for the best treat of your India trip!
 Read about the best time to travel to Kerala and see Tom and Amy’s trip to South India for some inspiration.

 5. Beaches of Goa